Mistakes Beginners Make When Playing The Piano

 A key tells you several things about the music you are playing, including:

-So, try understanding they keys and the relationship they have with notes.
+So, try understanding their keys and the relationship they have with notes.

 3. Failure to understand pitches and notes